Airlines shun Belarus, opposition leader says journalist tortured

-KYIV/VILNIUS (Reuters) - Airlines shunned Belarus’s air space on Tuesday and Belarusian planes could soon be banned from Europe, potentially isolating the land-locked country apart from its border with Russia after it forced down a jetliner and arrested a dissident journalist.
+KYIV/VILNIUS (Reuters) -Airlines shunned Belarus’s air space on Tuesday and Belarusian planes faced a possible ban from Europe as international outrage mounted over Minsk forcing down a jetliner and arresting a dissident journalist who was on board.

 A video released overnight showed 26-year-old Roman Protasevich confessing to having organised anti-government demonstrations.
-On Sunday he was pulled off the passenger plane that was forced to land in the Belarusian capital Minsk.
+On Sunday he was pulled off a flight from Greece to Lithuania forced down in the Belarusian capital Minsk.

-British Prime Minister Boris Johnson said the video made for distressing viewing and exiled opposition leader Sviatlana Tsikhanouskaya said that the video left no doubt that Protasevich had been tortured.
+British Prime Minister Boris Johnson said the video made for “distressing viewing” and Belarus would face consequences.
+Exiled opposition leader Sviatlana Tsikhanouskaya said it proved Protasevich had been tortured.

 “He said that he was treated lawfully, but he’s clearly beaten and under pressure.
 There is no doubt that he was tortured.
 He was taken hostage,” she told a news conference in the Lithuanian capital Vilnius.

-Belarus has not commented on the torture allegation but has consistently denied abusing detainees.
+Belarus did not immediately comment on the torture allegation but has consistently denied abusing detainees.
+Rights groups have documented hundreds of cases of what they describe as abuse and forced confessions during a crackdown on pro-democracy activists since last year.

-Protasevich and a 23-year-old student travelling with him were arrested after their Ryanair flight was escorted by a Belarusian warplane while flying from Greece to Lithuania.

-Western powers have widely condemned the incident, which NATO Secretary-General Jens Stoltenberg described on Tuesday as a “state hijacking”.
+France and Ireland have described the incident as piracy.
+On Tuesday NATO Secretary-General Jens Stoltenberg called it a “state hijacking”.

 Belarusian state media have reported that President Alexander Lukashenko personally ordered the flight to be intercepted.
 Belarus says it was responding to a bomb scare that later proved to be a false alarm.
 The U.N. agency ICAO has said the incident may have violated the foundational treaty governing international civil aviation, the 1944 Chicago Convention.